How to Lazy Load Modules in Angular 13 with Dynamic Imports

 Lazy loading is the way to download only when it requires or in chunks instead of bigger pieces.

-In this tutorial, we will use dynamic imports and loadChildren properties to achive lazy loading in Angular.
+In this tutorial, we will use dynamic imports and loadChildren properties to achieve lazy loading in Angular.

 Create Angular Application